 Housekeepers find child unattended at Baton Rouge hotel, police searching for parents

-BATON ROUGE - Police are searching for the parents of an unidentified child who was found alone at a hotel on Wednesday.
+BATON ROUGE - Police are searching for the parents of an unidentified one-year-old boy who was found alone at a hotel on Wednesday.

-The Baton Rouge Police Department said housekeepers at the American Inn Motel found a child who is about a year old shortly before 12 p.m.
+The Baton Rouge Police Department said housekeepers at the American Inn Motel found the child shortly before 12 p.m.

-BRPD said that the parents have yet to be identified and officers are investigating the incident.
-A photo of the child was not provided.
+At 2:40 p.m., BRPD said that the parents have yet to be identified and the boy is in the custody of DCFS.

 Trending News